Does Ali Dawah’s Persistent Focus on Polygyny Hold Merit?

 Healthier and better educated children are found in polygynous households

-In 2015, a study conducted by Anthropologist ‘Monique Borgerhoff Mulder’, drew comparisons between households practicing polygamy and those adhering to monogamy across 56 villages in northern Tanzania.
+In 2015, a study conducted by Anthropologist ‘Monique Borgerhoff Mulder’, drew comparisons between households practicing polygyny and those adhering to monogamy across 56 villages in northern Tanzania.
 It asserted that polygynous households had healthier children and that prohibiting polygyny could be disadvantageous to women by restricting their marriage options.

 In a case study of the Arsi Oromo of Ethiopia, sons in polygamous families were likely to stay in school for longer.